alphagov/paas-tech-docs/source/documentation/getting_started/quick_setup_guide.md

     Error performing request: Get https://api.cloud.service.gov.uk/v2/info: EOF
     ```

-    and your internet connection is otherwise working, the most likely cause is that your IP address is not on [our whitelist](https://github.com/alphagov/paas-cf/blob/master/terraform/prod.tfvars#L9).
+    and your internet connection is otherwise working, the most likely cause is that your IP address is not on [our whitelist](https://github.com/alphagov/paas-cf/blob/master/terraform/prod.tfvars#L12).
 Please contact support and ask to be whitelisted.

-4. **It's important for security that you now change your password**.
+4. It's important for security that you now change your password.
 Run:

      ``cf passwd``

     You will be prompted to enter your password from the previous step.
 You should then enter a new secure password.
-For our advice on how to do this, see [Choosing Passwords](/getting_started/passwords).
+For our advice on how to do this, see [Choosing passwords](/#passwords).

     Make sure you remember or securely record your new password.
 Your session will expire in 7 days, and you will be prompted to log in again.